HANNICHE-Walid/extia/readme.md

 ```

 # issues
-- produced power strictly equal load (no over production)
+- produced power strictly equal to load (no over production)

 IRL overproduction is usually alright (in resonable ammounts)
 extra power is either stored in a dam or simply sold to a connected grid
 added an extra arg (overproduction) which default to false to handle this case
-- kerosen produces co2 aswell that should be accounted for too?
+- kerosen produces co2 aswell, that should be accounted for too?
 - co2 tax should be based on consumed energy not produced?